Hardware Binning Explained: Silicon Quality, Component Selection & the Silicon Lottery

 How GPU Binning Works

-For example, NVIDIA's AD102 die (used in RTX 4090) might be binned as follows:
+GPU manufacturers bin their graphics cards similarly to CPUs.
+For example, NVIDIA's AD102 die (used in RTX 4090) might be binned as:

 AIB Partner Binning

-• Mid Bins: Used in standard gaming models
+• Mid Bins: Standard gaming models

 Factory Overclocked Cards

-Undervolting as a Test
+Undervolting as a Bin Test

 RAM Binning